-- 1. When handling the Pfeiffer Vacuum display and control unit, observe the associated operating instructions: - "DCU" operating instructions available from the Download Center. - "HPU" operating instructions available from the Download Center. - 2.
-Observe the electronic drive unit operating instructions from the turbopump scope of delivery. - 3.
-Connect the "RS-485" connector of a suitable connection cable to the DCU. - 4.
-Switch on the turbopump current supply via the external power supply pack or the DCU with integrated power supply pack.
+- Observe the appropriate operating instructions for handling Pfeiffer Vacuum control units:

+Operating instructions available from the Download Center. - 2.
+Observe the electronic drive unit operating instructions from the scope of delivery of the vacuum pump. - Connect the control unit to the "X3" multi-function connection of the electronic drive unit.
+Use a suitable connection cable with "RS-485" connection or an adapter for "X3". - 4.
+Switch on the turbopump power supply via the external power supply pack or the control unit with integrated power supply pack.